 Our goal is to provide an easy-to-understand look at how lifetime mortgages work, what the benefits and risks are, and how to work out whether this type of loan could be right for you.

-At Every Investor, we’re committed to maintaining the highest standards of accuracy and comprehensiveness.
+At Every Investor, we are committed to maintaining the highest standards of accuracy and comprehensiveness.
 Our researchers rely on multiple trusted sources, including government databases, reputable financial institutions, and official industry reports, spending hundreds of hours analysing the latest equity release news.

-Let’s examine the complexities of lifetime mortgages and how a loan like this might be used to access home equity.
+The complexities of lifetime mortgages and how a loan like this may be used to access home equity.

 A lifetime mortgage is a type of loan available to homeowners in the UK who are over the age of 55.